New Media

 25/02/09

-This week Ross Dalziel returned for his second taster session with the group to follow up on his introduction to SketchUp http://sketchup.google.com/, recapping on the basic equipment, and then introducing us to the Google SketchUp 3D Warehouse http://sketchup.google.com/3dwarehouse/, and Bricksmith http://bricksmith.sourceforge.net/.
+This week Ross Dalziel returned for his second taster session with the group to follow up on his introduction to SketchUp and Bricksmith http://bricksmith.sourceforge.net/.

 The group worked on creating 3D shapes using tools to create models such as houses, Liverpool One, and even a Cathedral, and used colour and texture tools to create different effects and a realistic appearance, such as brickwork on a house.